Safa Park: Development of Safa Park

 After being a destination for Dubai's residents for nine years, the park went under redevelopment in 1984.
 Another redevelopment occurred between 1989 and 1992.
 The first redevelopment included the addition of sanitary utilities and an indoor playground.
 The latter development delivered recreational and service facilities to the park.
 Today Safa Park is almost in the center of the city and only 3.05 km from the Burj Khalifa, 5.06 km from the Emirates Towers, and 6.27 km from the Dubai World Trade Centre.
 Due to Dubai's rapid growth, skyscrapers are now approaching the park's doorstep.

+In 2014, the northeastern half of the park was fenced off and demolished, as part of the land clearance for the Dubai Water Canal project.
+Construction around the canal was still ongoing as of 2024, with the park's northeast edge fenced off from the canal.

 Flora and Fauna of Safa Park

 The park contains three lakes, over 200 species of birds, and 16,924 different trees and bushes.
 Within the park, is grass (which covers around 80% of the park), a small forest, and a hill.
 A waterfall flows out of the hill and into a nearby lake.
 There are four entrances to the park, all from nearby roads.